 Before Noah Everett launch Twitpic in 2008 you couldn't share images on Twitter!
 Crazy, huh?
 Noah taught himself to code and doesn't have a CS degree.
 In this exclusive interview he shares his story of learning enough code to make Twitpic (which made him millions in ad revenue), his tips for beginners and his new email app, Pingly.

 Hey Noah, thanks a lot for doing the interview!
-Could you give an introduction for coders who want to know more about you?
+Could you give us an introduction?

 Thanks for having me Pete and hello everyone!
 My name is Noah Everett and I’m based in Charleston, South Carolina, where my wife and I live with our dog Lou.